ballerina-platform/graphql-tools/README.md

 bal graphql -i graphql.config.yaml
 ```

-This will generate a Ballerina client stub (client.bal), an util file (utils.bal) for the relevant utils methods related to the client stub, a schema file (types.bal) for the configured GraphQL schema, and a config file (config_types.bal) for all the Ballerina data types related to connector configuration.
+This will generate a Ballerina client stub (client.bal), a util file (utils.bal) for the relevant utils methods related to the client stub, a schema file (types.bal) for the configured GraphQL schema, and a config file (config_types.bal) for all the Ballerina data types related to connector configuration.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

 > **_NOTE:_** If the GraphQL API contains an authentication mechanism, make sure to add the extensions section in the GraphQL config file with the relevant tokens and headers.
 In this scenario it’s mandatory to configure the schema section with the web URL of the GraphQL schema.
 ```